astralfrontier/chaosfrontier-org-wiki/cct/inventory.md

 You can't always write a pitch.
 This usually happens in two cases:

 1. Your pitch would be very generic ("a teenage superhero character")
-2. When you want to take parts from multiple inspirations ("Babylon 5 meets Law & Order")
+2. When you want to take parts from more than one inspiration ("Babylon 5 meets Law & Order")

 A good menu will have between two and five items on it.
 These are the inspirations or examples that are a vital part of your idea.

 > You might have more items in mind.
-Instead of adding them to the main menu, think of them as garnish, to be added later after your idea has taken shape.
+Instead of adding them to the main menu, think of them as garnish that you add once your idea has taken shape.
 For example, you might say "I want Babylon 5 meets Law & Order, but with Star Wars lightsabers".
 Star Wars doesn't go on the menu.
 {.is-success}